Search

 Mammoth Red Rock Cabbage Seeds

 95 days.
 Brassica oleracea.
 Open Pollinated.
 Mammoth Red Rock Cabbage.
 The plant produces flavorful heads of red cabbage.
+It is a popular red cabbage variety prized for its large size, reliable heading, deep reddish-purple color throughout the head, good flavor, and excellent storage qualities.
 The heads average 8 to 10 inches in diameter and weigh 5 to 8 lbs.
 It is red throughout and very flavorful.
 Excellent cooked, fresh in salads, or pickled.
 Stores well.
 An excellent choice for home gardens.
-An heirloom variety dating back to 1889.
 United States Department of Agriculture, NSL 5979.
-A variety from the USA.
+An 1889 heirloom variety from the USA.

 Better Boy Tomato Seeds